|Courses in ACCT | BINS | BSAD | ECON | FINC | IBUS | MGMT | MKTG|

 ACCT 7305 Analysis of Financial Statements

 Prerequisite: ACCT 7304 with a grade of B or greater.
 User-oriented analysis of the operating performance of an organization based upon accounting information and related financial statements; emphasizes comparative profitability, liquidity, and operating performance measures; examines statistical techniques and electronic spreadsheets used to analyze and manipulate data.
 Open to students in the MBA program.
-This course can not be applied to the Graduate Certificates in Accountancy or Taxation, the MACC or the MST.
+This course cannot be applied to the Graduate Certificates in Accountancy or Taxation, the MACC.

 ACCT 7320 Tax Planning for Business Decisions